 f. be aware that forwarded messages can be changed from the original.

 (25) In order to efficiently manage the University Email Servers, the University monitors server performance and retains logs, backups and archives of emails sent or received through the server.
 Even if an email has been deleted by a user, the University may still retain archived andor backup copies of the email.
-Only staff approved by the Director, Information Technology may examine such records, and only for the purposes of this policy, as required by law or for ensuring the confidentiality, integrity and availability of the University Information Systems.
+Only staff approved by the Chief Information and Digital Officer may examine such records, and only for the purposes of this policy, as required by law or for ensuring the confidentiality, integrity and availability of the University Information Systems.